crypto-hub/15618/index.md

 - 4/17 - 4/24: Implement basic version of in-memory hashmap using cuckoo hashing for a single node.
 - 4/25 - 5/1: Complete and optimise in-memory hashmap using cuckoo hashing for a single node.
 - 5/2 - 5/8: Scale this hashtable in distributed environment.
-- 5/9 - 5/11: Final optimisation and report preparation.
+- 5/9 - 5/11: Final optimisation and report preparation

 ### References